The Huffington Post—September 16, 2008

 "An arthritic joint loses its ability to produce the high quality joint lubricant which is essential in pain-free and healthy functioning of the joint," says Dr. Vad.
 Hyaluronic acid injected into the arthritic joint restores the properties of the joint lubricant.
 The two properties it restores are elasticity and viscosity which are essential in maintaining healthy and necessary joint function.

 "The process involves getting about 3 injections of hyaluronic acid into the arthritic joint.
 Depending on the body part affected, ultrasound-guidance may be used to provide precise placement of the medication in the joint," says Dr. Vad.
-In cases of lower extremity arthritis, other modalities such as prescription foot orthotics that provide better stability to the joint and re-distributes the force thru the foot and ankle in a more efficient and biomechanically active position can be used in conjuction with the injections to give patients the best chance for a successful outcome.
+In cases of lower extremity arthritis, other modalities such as prescription foot orthotics that provide better stability to the joint and re-distributes the force thru the foot and ankle in a more efficient and biomechanically active position can be used in conjunction with the injections to give patients the best chance for a successful outcome.

 Read the full story at huffingtonpost.com.